liuxian233/allinone/README.md

 # allinone
 # edit on branch main
-# add line on branch jiangsu
+# add on branch main of allinone repo at home